miguelangellv/homeassistant-app-bambuddy/README.md

 ## 💾 Data Persistence

 All BamBuddy data (print archive, settings, logs) is stored persistently in the Home Assistant `/data` directory.
-Your data is **safe across updates, restarts, and reinstalls** — uninstalling and reinstalling the App will not cause any data loss.
+Your data is **safe across updates and restarts**.
+When uninstalling, Home Assistant will ask whether to remove the app data as well — if you keep it, your data will still be there after a reinstall.

 ---